ProxiBlue/vagrant_m2_vuestorefront/readme.md

 #### The config overlay folder

-Since you require custom config for vue, you can place the appropriate local.json config files in the folder ```vuestorefront-config-overlay```, ensuring the path matches that of the parent config.
+Since you require custom config for vueStoreFront, you can place the appropriate local.json config files in the folder ```vuestorefront-config-overlay```, ensuring the path matches that of the parent config.

 Example:

 To configure a local.json for vue-storefront-api, which has its config located now in ```sites/vue-storefront-api/config/default.json``` place your local.json file in ```vuestorefront-config-overlay/vue-storefront-api/config/local.json```

 Basically, and files placed in the overlay folder, matching the `parent` config folder structure, will be used instead of the `parent`
 The files here are excluded from this GIT repo.